 If you're using the database's private IP address, make sure you're connecting from a Droplet that meets the following criteria:

 This error means that the terminal couldn't execute the command.

 psqlbefore the text of the connection string to connect to the database.
 For detailed instructions, read How to Connect to PostgreSQL Databases with

-psql: FATAL: password authentication failed for user "USERNAME"
+psql: FATAL: password authentication failed for user "your_username"

 This error means that the server rejected the credentials in the connection string.